pangbo-1988/data_diff/readme.md

 ## Future upgrade plan

-This program will allow more kinds of input format and be able to delete processed data.
+This tool will allow more kinds of input format.